 For international equivalencies please see the QMUL International Office.

-Applicants for whom English is not a first language will also require a minimum IELTS score of 6.5 (with 6.0 in writing) or equivalent, unless their undergraduate degree was studied in, and awarded by, an English speaking country.
-For more information on acceptable English language qualifications please click here.
+Applicants for whom English is not a first language will also require a minimum IELTS score of 7.0 (with 6.5 in writing) or equivalent, unless your undergraduate degree was studied in English.
+For more information on English language requirements, and acceptable qualifications, please click here.

 All applications must be completed online.